NightB1ade/RolePlayingGames/DungeonsAndDragons/5e/TalesOfAvernus/AdventureLog/Session3.md

 - He can see blood fly off her on to the floor but there is a delay before it disappears from her body
 - He draws his rapier again and points it at her, declaring that she is under some sort of illusion

-The old woman tries to explain that she was hiding in the blood and attempts to persuade Elisoe to help her as an Almogovar but she is met with hostility from Marco and retreats into R16
+The old woman tries to explain that she was hiding in the blood and attempts to persuade Eliseo to help her as an Almogavar but she is met with hostility from Marco and retreats into R16
 - The party follows, Hayate grabbing a tabard from a dead cultist and tossing it to her to wear

 As Marco sketches the sarcophagus, Vigil attempts to talk to the old lady, approaching her and patting her on the shoulder